soleil-ica/Lima-tango-cpp/doc/Lambda/lambda.rst

 Attribute name          Read/Write Type       Description
 ======================= ========== ========== ==============================================================================================
-configFile              R          String     Configuration file used to initialize the detector. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
+configFile              R          String     Configuration file used to initialize the detector. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector.
+It's a memorized attribute. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
 (Older detector firmware might not support this command.
-In this case, a value of 0.0 is returned). humidity                R          Double     Get the measured humidity from a specific detector module.
+In this case, a value of 0.0 is returned).
+It's a memorized attribute. humidity                R          Double     Get the measured humidity from a specific detector module.
 (Older detector firmware might not support this command.
-In this case, the valueof 0.0 is returned). libraryVersion          R          String     Get the version of the library as a string in the format "major.minor.patch". temperature             R          Double     Get a vector of measured temperatures from a specific detector module.
+In this case, the valueof 0.0 is returned). libraryVersion          R          String     Get the version of the library as a string in the format "major.minor.patch".
+Available only for expert user. temperature             R          Double     Get a vector of measured temperatures from a specific detector module.
 The number of values and their meaning depends on hardware revision of the detectorreadout board.For new readout boards, three values are returned: the board temperature, theFPGA temperature, and the temperature from the humidity sensor.
-(Older boardsdo not support this command, and an empty vector is returned).
+(Older boardsdo not support this command, and an empty vector is returned). linearityCorrection     R/W        Boolean    Enable/Disable correction of counts.
+It's a memorized attribute. saturationFlag          R/W        Boolean    Enable/Disable flagging of saturated pixels.
+It's a memorized attribute. saturationThreshold     R/W        Long       Saturation threshold in counts/sec/pixel.
+It's a memorized attribute.
 ======================= ========== ========== ==============================================================================================